scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 This is obviously great for [debugging](#debugging-introspection-diagnostics-and-hooks)!

-In fact, we might as well [verify the plan at compile-time](#compile-time-checks) or [splice equivalent Scala code](#compile-time-instantiation) to do the instantiation, without ever running the application.
+In fact, we might as well [verify the plan at compile-time](#compile-time-checks) or [splice equivalent Scala code](#compile-time-instantiation) to do the instantiation before ever running the application.
 When used in that way, `distage` is a great alternative to compile-time frameworks such as `MacWire` all the while keeping the flexibility to interpret at runtime when needed.
 Said flexibility allows to create additional features, such as [Plugins](#plugins) and [Typesafe Config integration](#config-files) using simple transformations of plans and bindings.